Driving the World with Geoff & Penny in their wonderful old Talbot

 Since 2007 there have been lots of other local events around Ireland but they can’t really be described as “adventures”.

-We already have an entry in for an event in 2024.
-Organised by Adrian Epps (who took us from Venice to Monaco), his new company, Latitude 71, is starting small and we will be driving from Seville, in Spain to Morocco.
+Well, the White Nights has finished and we’re home for a while and our next one is spring 2024.
+Organised by Adrian Epps (who took us from Venice to Monaco), his new company, Latitude 71, is starting small and we will be driving from Sotogrande, near Gibraltar, in Spain to Marrakech and beyond in Morocco and back to finish in Tangiers.
+From there we’ll make our way to Estepona and eventually back home.

 We hope you enjoy reading our ramblings and if you have any comments or questions, please don’t hesitate to drop us an email.